-Remember the good old days when you could immediately tell if someone was using a sunscreen with zinc oxide?
+Remember the good old days when you could immediately tell if someone was using sunscreen?

-That white nose gave the hunky lifeguard away before we could even see his bright red pants.
+That white nose gave the hunky lifeguard away before you could even see his bright red pants.

 Those days are over.